-Many believe that the rise of the Western Civilization happened during the 16th Century.
-It was a period of vigorous economic expansion which led to social, political, and cultural transformations.
+The use of common chickweed as a treatment for wounds was first recorded in the 16th Century which was a period of vigorous economic expansion for history.
 This era was the beginning of the modern era of science and exploration.
-Interestingly, it was also during this period when the use of common chickweed as treatment for wounds was first recorded.
-Over time, this herb was embraced as a “blood cleanser” and medicine that treated different ailments such as constipation, asthma, respiratory illnesses, peptic ulcers, menstrual pain, and scurvy.
+Over time, the herb Chickweed was embraced as a “blood cleanser” and natural medicine that has helped treat different ailments such as constipation, asthma, respiratory illnesses, peptic ulcers, menstrual pain, and scurvy.
 This plant is native to Europe, but it is now widely naturalized.

 Characteristics of Chickweed

-The common chickweed (Scientific name: Stellaria media) which is also known as stitchwort belongs to the Caryophyllaceae family.
-This plant has smooth stems, light green leaves that range from ½ to 1 ¼ inches in length, small flowers that consist of 5 petals (which are deeply lobed, thus, they appear to have 10 petals), and a shallow fibrous root system.
-The fruit it produces (which is a one-celled capsule) is oval in shape and whitish in color.
+The common chickweed or Stellaria media, which is also known as stitchwort, belongs to the Caryophyllaceae family.
+This plant has smooth stems, light green leaves that range in length with small flowers that consist of 5 petals that give off the appearance of 10 petals, and a shallow fibrous root system.
+The fruit of Chickweed is oval in shape and whitish in color.
 It can grow up to 18 inches, but it is usually a low-growing weed in mowed lawns.

 Modern Medicinal Value of Chickweed

-Chickweed is edible and nutritious.
-It can be eaten raw or cooked as a vegetable.
-This herb when brewed as tea is a refreshing alternative for coffee sans the caffeine.
-Below are some of the benefits one can get from it:
+Chickweed is edible and nutritious, it can be enjoyed raw or cooked as a vegetable.
+This herb when brewed as tea is a refreshing alternative for coffee and a great substitute for those with a caffeine sensitivity.
+Below are some of the benefits one may get from it:

-Chickweed as a diuretic and laxative can flush out water weight from stored deposits.
-The saponins it contains have been found to emulsify and get rid of fat cells in the body.
-It helps improve the metabolism by supporting healthy thyroid function.
+Chickweed can have the benefit of acting as a diuretic, helping to flush out water weight from stored deposits.
+The saponins Chickweed have been linked to studies that see prevention in weight gain and increase of fat cells in the body, this tea is also believed to help improve the metabolism by supporting healthy thyroid function.

-Since calcium is usually found in dairy products, finding plant-based alternatives can be challenging.
-Chickweed has been found rich in calcium as well as iron, magnesium, phosphorus, and potassium.
+Chickweed contains a number of nutrients, one of them being calcium, which is usually found mostly in dairy products, Chickweed provides a great plant-based alternative.
+Chickweed has been found to be rich in not only calcium but also iron, magnesium, phosphorus, and potassium.
 Therefore, it can help keep the bones and teeth healthy.

-We can literally say that a cup of Chickweed tea can help keep the doctor away.
-Chickweed is rich in powerful antioxidants that can lower infection risk, prevent certain cancers, and protect cells in the body from free radical damage.
-Whilst the fountain of youth is fictional, one can live longer by choosing to live and eat healthy.
+At Tea Life, we literally say that a cup of Chickweed tea can help keep the doctor away.
+Chickweed is rich in powerful antioxidants, vitamin c, and zinc which boost the immune system and can help to lower the risk of infection, reduce the risk of cancers, and protect cells in the body from free radical damage.
+Whilst the fountain of youth is fictional, one can live longer by choosing to live and eat healthily.